 Aside from tangible changes to the office, one of the best ways you can ensure your employee makes a smooth return is making sure they feel supported and safe throughout the process.
 Brain injuries have been linked to increased anxiety and depression, and a worker may feel apprehensive about returning to work and “dragging down the team.”

-Take time to provide extra training or create a unique return to work plan to help guide them back into their role in your team.
+Take time to provide extra training and make sure to have proactive communication in the workplace to help guide them back into their role in your team.
 You may also consider pairing them up with a co-worker to provide continuous support and identify problems as they transition.
 This can help with relearning processes or using special equipment, as well as making sure they didn’t miss anything during their recovery.

 Recovering from a brain injury is not a linear process.
 Some days may be more difficult for a person than others.
 Work with your employee throughout their recovery to make sure they are re-integrating and adjust as needed.
 With time, they will be able to more fully return to their normal role in the workplace.
 The key to ensuring their success is working with them every step of the way and allowing them to recover at their pace.